This is the best homemade ranch dressing recipe on the Internet. It’s buttermilk based and utilizes an amazing combination of zesty herbs.

 12. Where to grocery shop online?

 We do a lot of online grocery shopping – it’s so convenient!
-A great place to try first is Imperfect Foods because they carry meat, produce, dairy and pantry staples.
+A great place to try first is Imperfect Foods because they carry meat, produce, dairy and pantry staples… including many of the fresh herbs I use to make ranch dressing.